IntersectMBO/cardano-node/genesis-tool/README.md

 ```
 Available commands:
+Genesis
   genesis                  Perform genesis.
+  dump-hardcoded-genesis   Write out a hard-coded genesis.
+  print-genesis-hash       Compute hash of a genesis file.

+Keys
+  keygen                   Generate a signing key.
+  to-verification          Extract a verification key in its base64 form.
   signing-key-public       Pretty-print a signing key's verification key (not a
                            secret).
+  signing-key-address      Print address of a signing key.
   migrate-delegate-key-from
                            Migrate a delegate key from an older version.

-  dump-hardcoded-genesis   Write out a hard-coded genesis.
-  print-genesis-hash       Compute hash of a genesis file.
-  signing-key-address      Print address of a signing key.
-  keygen                   Generate a signing key.
-  to-verification          Extract a verification key in its base64 form.
+Delegation
   redelegate               Redelegate genesis authority to a different
                            verification key.
   check-delegation         Verify that a given certificate constitutes a valid